rcgsheffield/airbods/README.md

 # Allow that private key to automatically log in by appending public key to authorized_keys list
 cat .ssh/id_rsa.pub >> .ssh/authorized_keys
 ```

+The tool `ssh-agent` is useful to save time by storing the password for encrypted private keys so you don't have to repeatedly type it in.

 ### Superuser access